99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 the wait time can be 1-20s, its better than short polling.
 IT RETURNS MESSAGES AS SOON AS THEY BECOME AVAILABLE: to enable: Set the ReceiveMessage API with a WaitTimeSeconds of 1-20s

-SQS Extended client library ECL:
+SQS Extended client library ECL:!!
 library that uses an s3 bucket to send messages higher than 256kb, the queue sends a message telling the consumer to get the larger message from the s3

 Must know API: